kyma-incubator/documentation-component/README.md

 ### Properties (props)

-The list of properties for the Documentation Component includes:
+The list of properties for the Documentation component includes:

   - **sources: (SourceWithOptions | SourceGroupWithOptions)[]**